-The operation of the NU-540 cabinet requires that the setup and calibration procedures be performed in order to certify or commission the cabinet for usage.
-The setup and calibration procedures performed ONLY BY THE CABINET CERTIFIER ensure that cabinet's setpoints are verified and that the airflow monitor sensor is calibrated to the correct values.
+The operation of the NU-543 cabinet requires that the setup and calibration procedures be performed in order to certify or commission the cabinet for usage.
+The setup and calibration procedures performed ONLY BY THE CABINET CERTIFIER ensure that cabinet's setpoints are verified and that the airflow monitor sensors are calibrated to read the correct values.
+Press MENU to access Calibration/Service parameter.